truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensSCALE.md

 ---
 title: "Users Screens"
-description: "Provides information on the Users screens and settings and information on settings for the TrueNAS SCALE Shell screen."
+description: "Provides information on the Users screens and settings in TrueNAS."
 weight: 10
 aliases:
  - /scale/scaleclireference/account/